wendykr/wendykr/README.md

 ## :heavy_check_mark: Completed Project

+- **[Personal website and portfolio](https://github.com/wendykr/MY-SITE)** - a dynamic single page website programmed with React & TypeScript and build with Vite
 - **[Words Game](https://github.com/wendykr/WORDS-GAME)** - a dynamic multi-page website programmed with React and built with Vite
 - **[Filmova databaze](https://github.com/wendykr/the-movie-db-app)** - a dynamic multi-page website programmed with React and built with Vite
-- **[Personal portfolio](https://github.com/wendykr/RESUME-CV)** - a single page website coded with HTML, Tailwind & JavaScript
 - **[Vinarstvi](https://github.com/wendykr/ZAVERECNY-PROJEKT-Winery)** - a static multi-page website programmed with JavaScript and built with Webpack
 - **[EXPO Event burza Pardubice](https://github.com/wendykr/ZAVERECNY-PROJEKT-Expo)** - a static multi-page website coded with HTML/CSS and generated with Eleventy